ZBAGI/twitch-parrot/README.md

 ## Pricing
 This project is open-source and can be used for free.
 AWS Polly's free tier includes 5 million characters per month for speech or Speech Marks requests for the first 12 months, starting from your first request for speech.
-[All current prices for AWS Polly can be found on the AWS website.](https://aws.amazon.com/polly/pricing/)
+[All current prices for AWS Polly can be found on the AWS website.](https://aws.amazon.com/polly/pricing/) You can monitor your character usage on the [AWS Billing and Cost Management, Budgets, and Planning page](https://console.aws.amazon.com/billing/home#/freetier).

 ## Getting Started